 Etosha’s busiest camp offers different types of accommodation ranging from camping to chalets overlooking the famous waterhole:

 - The Waterhole Chalets perfectly situated overlooking the popular waterhole allowing guests to view game from their patio or balcony.
 These units are en-suite and are available as double rooms or premier chalets with two bedrooms.

-- The Bush Chalet offer ample living space with a lounge and braai area as well as an en-suite bathroom.
+- The Bush Chalet offers ample living space with a lounge and braai area as well as an en-suite bathroom.

-- Comfortable Double Rooms offer a good night’s rest with en-suite bathroom, fridge and tea facilities.
+- Comfortable Double Rooms offer a good night’s rest with en-suite bathrooms, a fridge and tea facilities.

 - The Campsite is ideal for nature lovers and offers communal ablution facilities.

 You will find the following facilities at Okaukuejo Rest Camp:

 |Restaurant||Bird Watching||No Angling|

 - 2 x family chalets (2 rooms, 4 beds) with braai

 - 25 x bush chalets (2 beds) with braai